 - In a large bowl, whisk all the dry ingredients together.

-- Pour wet ingredients into the same bowl as the dry ingredients and gently mix together until just combined.
+- Pour the wet ingredients into the same bowl as the dry ingredients and gently mix together until just combined.
 Be sure not to over mix!
 Batter should be slightly thick.

 - Cook for a few minutes on each side.
 Flip once edges start to puff and bottom is golden brown.
 Repeat until all pancakes are cooked.
+Lower the heat to medium-low heat if your skillet starts to get too hot.

-- Top with maple syrup and enjoy!
+- Top the pancakes with maple syrup, extra blueberries, and enjoy!